Another Spin Around the Sun

-Another Spin Around the Sun is the debut solo album by Canadian alternative rock musician Edwin.
+Another Spin Around the Sun is the debut solo album by Canadian rock musician Edwin.
 It was released on April 27, 1999, in Canada, and July 4, 2000, in the United States.
 The album marked a musical change in his career from his previous work with I Mother Earth, being more pop-oriented.
 It spawned five singles "Trippin'", "Hang Ten", "Alive", "And You", and "Rush".
-The album went Platinum in Canada and was nominated for a Juno Award for Best Rock album in 2000.
+The album went Platinum in Canada and was nominated for a Juno Award for "Best Rock Album" in 2000.
+The album was voted as the sixth best Canadian album of 1999 by Chart readers.